ale-eulacio/data310/project_2_writeup.md

 For my project I chose Colombia.
 I initially wanted to do the project on Venezuela but the DHS does not conduct surveys there.
-There were about 44,000 housholds worth of data, with around 162,000 individual persons
+There were about 44,000 housholds worth of data, with around 162,000 individual persons.

 PENALIZED REGRESSION MODEL